 - Former employees (separate page) are protected by the Equality Act after the end of their employment, where there is sufficient connection with the employment.

-- The Armed forces (separate page) are excluded from the Equality Act employment provisions on disability.
-However there is a Defence Stammering Network offering support.
+- The armed forces (separate page) are excluded from the Equality Act employment provisions on disability.
+However a Defence Stammering Network offers support.

-- There is a separate page on Volunteers.
+- There is a separate page on Volunteers and interns.

 - Where the employment contact or performance of it is illegal, this may sometimes give the employer a defence to an Equality Act claim.
 See Exclusions…>Illegal contracts.

 This includes the typical person working set hours, x number of days a week, normally at the employer’s premises, though it also extends wider than this.
 Employees have full employment rights.
 For example only employees can claim unfair dismissal under the Employment Rights Act 1996, and statutory redundancy pay.
 Employees also have the rights of “workers” (below), including under the Equality Act.